LordQuerix/MuteTheDeck/README.md

 1. Download the latest release file from [here](https://github.com/LordQuerix/MuteTheDeck/releases/latest)
 2. Place the downloaded file on your Desktop
-3. Open a terminal, navigate to your Desktop folder and run the installer script by typing `./install.sh`
+3. Open a terminal, navigate to your Desktop folder and run the installer script by typing `./MuteTheDeck.sh` (or just double click downloaded file)

 If the program is already installed, the installer will ask if you want to uninstall it.